sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

 It interweaves a series of connected stories as seven people confront the mysteries of their past in order to understand their future, revealing how patterns of secrets, love and abandonment are passed on.

 The award winning play received its European premiere at the Almeida Theatre, London, in May 2009.
-Andrew Bovell is a celebrated Australian writer, best known for S*peaking In Tongues* and Baz Lerman’s *Strictly Ballroom*.
+Andrew Bovell is a celebrated Australian writer, best known for S*peaking In Tongues* and Baz Baz Luhrmann’s *Strictly Ballroom*.

 >“Superb... fiendishly ingenious... utterly compelling”
 ><footer><cite>The Guardian</cite></footer>